 Complete 18 semester hours with a "C" average or above at an accredited college or university.

-These 18 hours of coursework must be selected from the following: Chemistry Survey, Anatomy and Physiology I and II with Labs, Microbiology with Lab, Nutrition, General Psychology, and English Composition I. Anatomy and Physiology must have been completed within five years prior to admission into the DHT program;
+These 18 hours of coursework must be selected from the following: Chemistry Survey, Anatomy and Physiology I and II, Microbiology - all with Labs; Nutrition, General Psychology, and English Composition I. Anatomy and Physiology must have been completed within five years prior to admission into the DHT program;